-- Citizens Advice free, independent, confidential and impartial advice to everyone on their rights and responsibilities. - Shelter housing and homelessness charity who offer advice and support. - Crisis advice and support for people who are homeless or facing homelessness. - Your Local Housing Authority to make a complaint about your landlord or agent, or about the condition of your property. - Money Advice Service free and impartial money advice. - The Law Society to find a lawyer. - Gas Safe Register for help and advice on gas safety issues. - Electrical Safety First for help and advice on electrical safety issues. - Marks Out Of Tenancy information for current and prospective tenants.
+- Citizens Advice free, independent, confidential and impartial advice to everyone on their rights and responsibilities. - Shelter housing and homelessness charity who offer advice and support. - Crisis advice and support for people who are homeless or facing homelessness. - Your Local Housing Authority to make a complaint about your landlord or agent, or about the condition of your property. - Civil Legal Advice if you are eligible for legal aid, you can access free and confidential advice. - Money Advice Service free and impartial money advice. - □ The Law Society to find a lawyer. - ☐ Gas Safe Register for help and advice on gas safety issues. - Electrical Safety First for help and advice on electrical safety issues. - Marks Out Of Tenancy information for current and prospective tenants.